threadi/wp-personio-integration-light/readme.txt

 * Fixed group listings to hide additional terms per group entity

 = 3.3.0 =
+* Added new libraries for setup and dialog
 * Added filter for errors in log
 * Added some new hooks
 * Added active marker for categories in extension table